 - Sport and Exercise Psychologist

-C or above in GCSE PE if you’ve taken it at school, and C or above is also preferable in GCSE English and either GCSE or BTEC Science.
+You will need a 4 or above in GCSE PE if you’ve taken it at school, and C or above is also preferable in GCSE or BTEC Science.
 You will also need a keen interest in sport.

 Students undertaking the physical education course are expected to participate in the College’s sports enrichment programme in order to support the practical elements of the course.They will also be encouraged to develop further their application of theoretical concepts learnt through awards such as the Sports Leaders Award and the Assistant Fitness Instructor Award.Able students will have the opportunity to study subjects outside the syllabus content, visit various university sites and receive support with their university application.Students are timetabled to allow them to compete in NW Colleges Leagues in (mens/womens) football, netball,rugby league and basketball.
 A new state of the art multi gym is also available for all students to use.